HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 In both contexts, an asset is considered to have "managed firmware" only if the asset's firmware group is mapped in Hyperview Product Catalog.
 (A "firmware group" consists of firmware versions for a specific product model.)

-Upon discovery the Firmware Version property becomes read-only to prevent human error (it automatically gets updated upon rediscovery if the installed version has changed).
+Upon discovery, the Firmware Version property becomes read-only to prevent human error (it automatically gets updated upon rediscovery if the installed version has changed).
 If you merge two assets with discovered and manually updated Firmware Version values, the discovered value is retained and rendered read-only.
 In other words, discovered firmware versions are always preferred.

 |fv-property|